-PIRL data Date type / element # Data element name field length Data element definition/instructions Code value Source documentation requirements certificate of completion of a Registered Apprenticeship, a license recognized by the state involved or Federal government, or an associate or baccalaureate degree attained by the participant who received education or training services.
-Record 0 if the participant received education or training services, but did not attain a recognized diploma, degree, license or certificate.
-Leave blank if data element does not apply to the participant.
-NOTE: Diplomas, degrees, licenses or certificates must be attained either during participation or within 1 year of exit.
-This data element applies to both the credential rate indicator and the measurable skills gain indicator for all programs.
-5 = occupational certificate 6 = occupational certification 7 = other recognized diploma, degree, or certificate 0 = no recognized credential follow-up survey from program participant case notes documenting information obtained from education or training provider 1801 Date attained recognized credential DT 8 Record the date on which the participant attained a recognized credential.
+PIRL data Date type / element # Data element name field length Data element definition/instructions Code value Source documentation requirements SIGNION II noid tong certificate of completion of a Registered 5 = occupational certificate 6 = occupational certification 7 = other recognized diploma, degree, or certificate 0 = no recognized credential follow-up survey from program participant case notes documenting information obtained from education or training provider 1801 Date attained recognized credential DT 8 Record the date on which the participant attained a recognized credential.
 Leave blank if the participant did not attain a degree or certificate.
-YYYYMMDD One of the following: data match copy of credential copy of school records follow-up survey from program participant case notes documenting information obtained from education or training provider 1806 Date of most recent measurable skills gain: Educational Functioning Level (EFL) DT 8 Record the most recent date the participant who received instruction below the postsecondary education level achieved at least one EFL.
-EFL gain may be documented in one of three ways: by comparing a participant's initial EFL as measured by a pre-test with the participant's EFL as measured by a participant's post-test; or for states that offer secondary school programs that lead to a secondary school diploma or its recognized equivalent, an EFL gain may be measured through the awarding of credits or Carnegie units; or states may report an EFL gain for participants who exit the program and YYYYMMDD One of the following: pre- and post-test results measuring EFL gain adult high school transcript showing EFL gain through the awarding of credits or Carnegie units postsecondary education or training enrollment determined through data match, survey documentation, or program notes
+YYYYMMDD One of the following: 1806 Date of most recent measurable skills gain: Educational Functioning Level (EFL) DT 8 ■ Record the most recent date the participant who received instruction below the postsecondary education level achieved at least one EFL.
+EFL gain may be documented in one of three ways: 1) by comparing a participant's initial EFL as measured by a pre-test with the participant's EFL as measured by a participant's you post-test; or 2) for states that offer secondary school programs that lead to a secondary school diploma or its recognized equivalent, an EFL gain may be measured through the awarding of credits or Carnegie units; or 3) states may report an EFL gain for participants who exit the program and YYYYMMDD One of the following: pre- and post-test results measuring EFL gain adult high school transcript showing EFL gain through the awarding of credits or Carnegie units postsecondary education or training enrollment determined through data match, survey documentation, or program notes